Monday, Monday (4)

 At 02:00, my phone started chirping.
 Text.
 Email.
 Text.
 Text.
 I had to look and it’s good that I did.
 Some issue had arisen delaying my departing flight so long that I’d miss my connection from New York to Baltimore.
 I spent the next 40-50 minutes in text exchanges with Delta trying to reschedule.
 They managed to book me on a British Airways flight to Heathrow with a connection directly to Baltimore.

 As for the great experiment, I can say that the attraction I felt for Lisboa in May became a feeling of attachment in December / January.
-The knowledge that I could live without an immediate mastery of Portuguese and the casual nature of Ana’s text messages made me feel that I’d already become a part of the city.
+Learning that I could live without an immediate mastery of Portuguese together with the casual nature of Ana’s text messages concerning public transportation made me feel that I’d already become a part of the city.
 As I write this, I plan to return at the end of 2023 for an extended stay.
 After that…who knows.

 And here are the trip’s few final pictures.